section-engineering-education/engineering-education/articles/android-recyclerviews/index.md

 - A basic understanding of **Android development** using **Kotlin** programming language

 ##### Components of a RecyclerView
-First, let's go through the parts of a RecyclerView.
+First, let's go through the parts of a `RecyclerView`.

-1. ***RecyclerView***: this is the list view declared in your activity.
+1. ***RecyclerView***: this is the view declared in your activity.
 It's where the list of data will be displayed.
 2. ***Layout Manager***: it defines how the list should organize our data.
 It could be horizontal, vertical, or a grid layout.
-3. ***Adapter***: this connects our data, usually a list, to our recyclerview.
-It also observes changes in the list and updates the recyclerView.
+3. ***Adapter***: this connects our data, usually a list, to our `RecyclerView`.
+It also observes changes in the list and updates the `RecyclerView`.
 4. ***ViewHolder***: this holds the View onto which we display the data.

 #### Writing the code